What is an Employer of Record (EOR)?

 You might need to hire just a few employees or build a large global team.
 Do the EORs you’re engaging offer flexibility in contract options to fit your needs?
 Ask about minimum commitments, termination clauses, and any restrictions on employee transfers or intellectual property.

-Check out my detailed review of the Best Employer of Record Services in 2024
+Check out my top picks of the Best Employer of Record Services in 2024 and detailed guide to choose the right EOR partner.

 The Bottom Line